 Economies in developing countries are involved in producing goods and services for self-consumption rather for commercial selling.
 Usually, some parts of the produced goods are either consumed by the producer themselves or bartered for some other goods with consumers and other entities in the market.
 This non-monetised sector makes it difficult to calculate national income.

 Lack of Occupational Classification

 People in under-developed countries engage themselves in one or more occupations to earn their livelihood.
-There is no clear cut division of occupations and it is very difficult to identify the incomes of the individuals from a specific job or other occupational undertaking.
+There is no clear-cut division of occupations and it is very difficult to identify the incomes of the individuals from a specific job or other occupational undertakings.